 District Attorney Brian Mason was the only District Attorney in Colorado to testify in favor of this bill.
 HB21-1106 requires that firearms be responsibly and securely stored when they are not in use or not within the immediate control of an adult to prevent access by unsupervised juveniles and other unauthorized users.
 It was signed into law on April 19, 2021.

-HB21-1016 Transfer Jurisdiction To Veteran's Speciality Court
+HB21-1016 Transfer Jurisdiction To Veteran's Specialty Court

-District Attorney Brian Mason testified in favor of this bill that provides veterans who are convicted of crimes but are diagnosed with mental health issues, direct access to postconviction support otherwise only afforded to those whose cases reside in a jurisdiction with a designated Veterans’ Court.
+District Attorney Brian Mason testified in favor of this bill that provides veterans who are convicted of crimes but are diagnosed with mental health issues, direct access to post conviction support otherwise only afforded to those whose cases reside in a jurisdiction with a designated Veterans’ Court.
 It was signed into law on June 7, 2021.

 HB21-1068 Insurance Coverage Mental Health Wellness Exam and HB-1258 Rapid Mental Health Response for Colorado Youth